SoundCloud saved by emergency funding as CEO steps aside

 The new management should provide some additional confidence.
 I’d interviewed both Ljung and Wahlforss in the past, and neither had answers to the big questions facing SoundCloud about its product direction, business model, and the spurious copyright takedowns that have eroded its trust with musicians.

 Trainor may be able to institute some more discipline at the startup.
-He was the CEO of Vimeo from 2012 to 2016, helping it to fend off bigger rivals like YouTube by doubling down on what was special about the service: a focus on high-quality artful film rather than amateur viral videos.
-That experience makes him a great fit to lead SoundCloud, which is fending off bigger rivals like Spotify and Apple Music.
-SoundCloud’s best bet isn’t to battle them directly, but double down on the user uploaded indie music scene including garage demos, DJ sets, unofficial remixes, and miscellaneous audio you can’t find elsewhere.Featured Image: TechCrunch
+He was the CEO of Vimeo from 2012 to 2016, and has poached his former COO there to help run SoundCloud.
+They helped Vimeo to fend off bigger rivals like YouTube by doubling down on what was special about the service: a focus on high-quality artful film rather than amateur viral videos.
+That experience makes Trainor a great fit to lead SoundCloud, which is fending off bigger rivals like Spotify and Apple Music.

+SoundCloud’s best bet isn’t to battle them directly, but double down on the user uploaded indie music scene including garage demos, DJ sets, unofficial remixes, and miscellaneous audio you can’t find elsewhere.
+Whether it stays independent long term or tries to seduce an acquirer, SoundCloud will benefit from spotlighting its unique community of creators and hardcore listeners.Featured Image: TechCrunch

 0